The following are subtractions from income that can be taken on your Michigan return:

 Amount Included In MI-1040 Line 10 From Military Retirement Benefits Due To Service In The US Armed Forces Or Michigan National Guard Benefits

-You may subtraction the amount of military benefits from your Michigan return that was included in your federal adjusted gross income.
+You may subtract the amount of military benefits from your Michigan return that was included in your federal adjusted gross income.

 Income Attributable To Another State